 The surveys have helped to make equality a more visible issue within the union and to bring its female members together to identify and talk about issues at work.
 However their impact has not been formally evaluated.
+The union cannot measure whether they have resulted in permanent structural changes.
+In any case it has no power to change the situation as it has no collective way to liaise with management about whether women are being given more access to decision-making roles.

-The NUJ plans to explore the statistics and use them to formulate a strategy including negotiations with media organisations and public campaigning, and in particular the union has decided to assess every area of its own organisation to see whether women are fairly represented at all levels.
-A women's network or online forum may be launched in future.
+The NUJ plans to explore the statistics and use them to formulate a strategy, and in particular the union has decided to assess every area of its own organisation to see whether women are fairly represented at all levels.
+A women's network or online forum may be launched.
 There is further potential to capitalise on the results: for instance they could be used to compile a good practice guidebook and as a resource in training courses for NUJ members.
 A simplified version of the questionnaire could be posted on the website.
-The union also continues to take up individual employment cases that related to unequal pay, bullying and harassment.

-The lessons learned from the process are that commitment on the part of the journalism unions is essential to identify the problems their female members face within media organisations and unions can work with other bodies and civil society groups to campaign for further change.
-In the short term it is difficult to see measurable changes but long-term impacts should be important and could be translated into more pressure for change and better transparency and monitoring linked to negotiating processes between the union and the employers.
+The lessons learned from the process are that commitment on the part of the journalism unions is essential to identify the problems their female members face within media organisations.
+In the short term it is difficult to see changes resulting from this type of initiative, but long-term impacts should be important and could be translated into a better negotiating process between the union and the employers.